-The Trent-Severn Waterway is a National Historic Site of Canada, an operational canal linking Lake Ontario to Georgian Bay in Lake Huron.
+The Trent-Severn is an operational canal linking Lake Ontario to Georgian Bay in Lake Huron.
 The waterway is 386 km long, with 45 locks, and 15 swing bridges.

-Originally built to carry commercial shipping, the Waterway is now a major centre of tourism and recreational boating.
-The Trent is also a source of hydroelectric energy and is a crucial community water source.
+Originally built between 1833 to 1920 to carry commercial shipping, the Waterway is now a major centre of tourism and recreational boating, as well as a source of hydroelectric energy and community water.

-The south end begins at Trenton, Ontario at the western end of the Quinte area, a protected stretch of cruising waters west pf Kingston, and just east of the Murray canal, used by boaters coming from Lake Ontario.
+The south end of the Waterway begins at Trenton, Ontario, located at the western end of the Quinte area, a protected cruising area from Kingston to the Murray Canal (leading into Lake Ontario).

-Sailors who wish to transit the waterway must take their mast down, and make sure of keel clearance before beginning their journey.
-The waterway winds though lakes, rivers, canals, locks, and even a marine lift at Peterborough.
-The waterway is a shortcut to Georgian Bay for cruising boaters.
+Sailors who wish to transit the Trent Severn Waterway must take their mast down, and make sure of water depths before beginning their journey.
+The waterway winds though lakes, rivers, canals, locks, and even a marine lift at Peterborough (see photo above).
+The waterway is a shortcut to Georgian Bay, instead of cruising through Lakes Ontario, Erie and Huron.
 Read a letter from a happy Trent Canal tourist (1997).

 |Lockstations, Locks||24 stations, 49 locks||43 stations, 45 locks|